Estimating SARS-CoV-2 Seroprevalence

-Suppose validation studies are conducted to estimate the sensitivity and specificity by applying the assay to known positives and negatives.
+The sensitivity and specificity of a diagnostic test are commonly estimated by performing the assay on `validation' samples of known true positives and true negatives, respectively.
 Specifically, measurements are taken on $n_1$ independent and identically distributed (iid) units from strata of the population where $Y=1$ and on $n_2$ iid units from strata where $Y=0$.
 Thus $n_1$ copies of $X$ are observed to estimate sensitivity and $n_2$ copies of $X$ are observed to estimate specificity.
+In the COVID-19 setting, samples from patients who had a case confirmed with reverse transcription polymerase chain reaction (PCR) testing are often assumed to be true positives.
+Remnant blood samples that were drawn in 2019 or earlier are often assumed to be true negatives.
 To estimate seroprevalence in a target population, a `main' study with $n_3$ iid copies of $X$ is then conducted, among which true infection status is unknown.